Also Known As

 What is being tested?

 This test looks for mutations in the PSEN1 gene, which have been associated with Early Onset Familial Alzheimer’s Disease (EOFAD).
 Although most AD starts after the age of 65 (late onset), about 5-10% of cases of the disease begin in people under 65 years of age.
+The majority of these patients present in their 40s or 50s however it is possible for those in their 20s and 30s to experience disease onset.
 Much of this early onset AD is inherited - it runs in families and is caused by a genetic mutation.
 There have been three genes identified so far that are associated with EOFAD; all are very rare - accounting for less than one in 1000 cases of Alzheimer's disease.
 Of these, PSEN1 is the most common and is thought to cause about half the cases of EOFAD.
 Since PSEN1 is a dominant gene, it only takes one mutated copy, inherited from either your mother or father, to cause EOFAD.
 Why PSEN1 is associated with EOFAD is not yet known.
 It is thought that the normal role of the PSEN1 gene is to make the protein presenilin 1, a protein used in the development of the brain and spinal cord.
 It also works with other enzymes to cut certain proteins into smaller pieces (amyloid beta peptide).
 A mutation of PSEN1 produces an abnormal presenilin 1 protein that no longer functions properly, resulting in a breakdown of this process.
-This breakdown lends itself to increased production of the longer, stickier configuration of the amyloid beta protein, which is toxic to the nervous system and eventually forms the characteristic amyloid plaques of AD..
-PSEN1 is a rare mutation.
-So far, about 40 mutations of the PSEN1 gene have been identified but only in about 50 different families worldwide.
+This breakdown lends itself to increased production of the longer, stickier configuration of the amyloid beta protein, which is toxic to the nervous system and eventually forms the characteristic amyloid plaques of AD.
+Research has identified approximately 300 mutations in PSEN1 so far, however it is considered a rare mutation.

 The PSEN1 genetic mutation analysis is new and not widely accepted yet.
-In its present form, it is only capable of identifying about 30-60% of patients who have EOFAD caused by a PSEN1 mutation.
+In its present form, it is only capable of identifying about 30-60% of patients who have EOFAD.
 The analysis is made easier if a patient already has an identified PSEN1 mutation in their families.

 How is the sample collected for testing?